Gawthorpe, Wakefield

 Gawthorpe is a village to the north of Ossett, in the Wakefield district, in the county of West Yorkshire, England.
 It is roughly midway between Wakefield and Dewsbury north of the A638.

-Gawthorpe's name derives from Gorky, a Viking name, and thorpe was a settlement, but evidence suggests the village may have Roman origins.
+The village's name derives from Gorky, a Viking name, and thorpe was a settlement, but evidence suggests the village may have Roman origins.
+It gives its name to the Gawthorpe seam of coal, which stretches from the village down through Horbury and Crigglestone.

 Gawthorpe's Mayday celebrations date back to at least 1875 when a seventy-foot fir tree was bought and erected by public subscription on the village green.
 The maypole was last replaced in 1986.

-Gawthorpe Water Tower is a Grade II listed concrete structure built between 1922 and 1928 to store drinking water for the Ossett area.
+Gawthorpe Water Tower is a concrete structure built between 1922 and 1928 to store drinking water for the Ossett area.
 The 55m tall tower is a prominent local landmark of the Ossett and Gawthorpe area.
+Since around 2006 it was no longer used for storing water, but has been used to hold communications equipment.
+The tower received Grade II listed building status in 2020, following a campaign by residents.